 In addition to the Standard Infection Control Procedures currently being used in the Facility, The Wildflower of Rigby has implemented the following supplemental practices to protect both Residents and Staff of the Facility.
 These supplemental procedures are based on guidelines from the Idaho Dept of Health and Welfare:

 General visitation to the Facility is now limited to appointments only.
 Please call ahead and make an appointment before coming to visit your loved ones.
 The only other people allowed to enter the Facility are:

 - Home health care workers who have specific tasks to perform with specific Residents, such as physical therapists

 - Hospice nurses and bath aides.

 Entrance to the Facility is controlled.
 There is only one public entrance to each building.
-Any of the above mentioned persons coming in must knock on the door.
+If you have an appointment or if you are any of the above mentioned persons, please knock on the door.

 Entrance to Facility: